-Choose On-line Request if your machine has a connection to the internet.
+5. Choose On-line Request if your machine is connected to the internet and can make outgoing connections to port 8884.

 The License Manager then transmits a network packet to the license server at Easysoft.
-The whole process is automatic and you can proceed to step 11 on page 31.
+The whole process is automatic and you can proceed to step 6 on page 29.